 4. Are there any issues that may require further inspection by a specialist such as an Electrician, Plumber, etc.?

-Homebuyers should always ask their home inspector if there are any issues that may require further inspection by a specialist such as an Electrician, Plumber, or other professional.
+Homebuyers should always ask their home inspector if any issues require further inspection by a specialist such as an Electrician, Plumber, or other professional.
 These specialized inspections can be invaluable in helping homeowners identify and address potential problems that could lead to costly repairs in the future.

-For instance, a qualified Electrician can be brought in to inspect wiring and amperage as well as evaluate the condition of switches, outlets, and circuit breakers.
+For instance, a qualified Electrician can be brought in to inspect wiring and amperage and evaluate the condition of switches, outlets, and circuit breakers.
 They will also be able to check for exposed wiring or faulty connections that could potentially create a fire hazard.
-Similarly, a certified Plumber can be called upon to examine water lines for corrosion and leaks as well as evaluate the condition of pipes and valves.
+Similarly, a certified Plumber can be called upon to examine water lines for corrosion and leaks and evaluate the condition of pipes and valves.

-Having a thorough inspection performed on these systems prior to closing can help uncover potential issues that may not be immediately visible or known to the homeowner.
-For example, even if a roof appears to be in relatively good shape upon visual inspection, an experienced home inspector may discover hidden defects such as loose shingles or crumbling underlayment that could lead to costly repairs down the line.
+Having a thorough inspection performed on these systems before closing can help uncover potential issues that may not be immediately visible or known to the homeowner.
+For example, even if a roof appears in relatively good shape upon visual inspection, an experienced home inspector may discover hidden defects, such as loose shingles or crumbling underlayment, that could lead to costly repairs.

 6. Is there anything else I need to know about my new home before I move in and make it my own?